microsoft/TypeScript-Handbook/pages/tutorials/React.md

 }
 ```

-But we don't really need to think about state in this example - in fact, we specified it as `undefined` in `React.Component<Props, undefined>`, so writing an SFC tends to be shorter.
+But we don't really need to think about state in this example - in fact, we specified it as `object` in `React.Component<Props, object>`, so writing an SFC tends to be shorter.
 We will revisit how to bind global application state with Redux in a bit, but local component state is more useful at the presentational level when creating generic UI elements that can be shared between libraries.

-Now that we've written our component, let's replace our render of `<App />` with a render of `<Hello ... />`.
+Now that we've written our component, let's dive into `index.tsx` and replace our render of `<App />` with a render of `<Hello ... />`.

-First we'll import it.
+First we'll import it at the top of the file:

 ```ts
 import Hello from './components/Hello.tsx';